doaa450/Customer-lifetime-value/README.md

 Customer Lifetime Value (CLTV) is a core pillar of **Customer Value Management (CVM)**.
 This project demonstrates how data-driven CLTV analysis can be used to **identify high-value customer segments**, **predict future value**, and **support retention & monetization decisions**.

-The project is designed from a **telecom / subscription-business perspective**, aligned with real-world CVM use cases in companies such as Orange or Vodafone.

 ---

 ## 2. Business Problem